-All members of our Board of Directors, except our Chief Executive Officer, who is an employee of Chemours, meet the criteria for independence as defined by the rules of the NYSE and the corporate governance guidelines adopted by the board of directors.
+All members of our Board, except our Chief Executive Officer, who is an employee of Chemours, meet the criteria for independence as defined by the rules of the NYSE and the corporate governance guidelines adopted by the Board.
 No director is considered independent unless he or she has no material relationship with us, either directly or as a partner, shareholder, or officer of an organization that has a relationship with us.
-Our Board of Directors has determined the independence of our directors.
+Our Board has determined the independence of our directors.
 Our corporate governance guidelines, including our independence standards, are posted to our website.